woman laying on red light therapy bed

 TL;DR

-- Timing matters.
-Most clinicians recommend beginning within the first 2 to 3 weeks following surgery.
+• Timing matters.
+Most clinicians recommend beginning within the first two to three weeks following surgery.
 Some begin as early as day three depending on the procedure.

 Recovering from surgery takes time, and most people are actively looking for safe, evidence-backed ways to support that process.
 Red light therapy has become an increasingly common tool in post-operative care, used in plastic surgery clinics, orthopaedic rehabilitation settings, and at home by people wanting to recover faster and with less discomfort.